 Clergy are encouraged to wear any clothing identifying their tradition and/or role.
+Lay Leaders are invited to wear t-shirts that promote liberty.
 We will have bathroom stops in Arlington and Cambridge.
 We recommend you bring a refillable water bottle, some snacks in your pocket, sunscreen and hat, and comfortable walking shoes!